2amigos/yii-cdn-asset-management-library/README.md

 /var/full/path/to/application/20141223113901/
 ```

-With that in mind, it was easy to do publish assets according to the hash of their realpath as their path was changing
+With that in mind, it was easy to publish assets according to the hash created based on the assets full path as that was
-on each deployment.
-The only issue is that you will end up with many assets on S3 that you may not use, but it won't be
+changing on each deployment.
+The only issue is that you will end up with many assets on S3 that you may not use, but it
-too hard to write a command that cleans assets that are not being in use on your S3 bucket.
+won't be too hard to write a command that cleans assets that are not being in use on your S3 bucket.

 **Configuration and Usage**